ervanstwan/aws-devsecops/README.md

 ```

 📝 Buildspec Example
-Create a buildspec.yml for CodeBuild like:
+Create a buildspec.yml for CodeBuild like :
 ```
 version: 0.2